-Tax free vouchers offers a tax-efficient way of rewarding your staff.
-Under Revenue’s Small Business Exemption Scheme, employers can reward employees with a non-cash bonus of up to €500 in value completely tax free e.g. christmas bonus voucher.
+Tax-free vouchers offer a tax-efficient way of rewarding your staff.
+Under Revenue’s Small Business Exemption Scheme, employers can reward employees with a non-cash bonus of up to €500 in value completely tax-free e.g. Christmas bonus voucher.
 Provided that the necessary guidelines are followed, neither the employee nor the employer will pay PAYE, PRSI, or USI.
 Read more here: https://accountantonline.ie/tax-free-vouchers-ownermanagers/

 What Is Relevant Contracts Tax?

 RCT is a withholding tax which applies to payments made by the Principal contractor to a Sub-Contractor under a relevant contract.
 There is a common misconception that this particular tax relates only to the construction industry.

 For Whom Does Relevant Contracts Tax Apply?

 It commonly applies to the construction, Forestry and Meat Processing sectors, but any organisation can be within the scope of RCT.
 Other sectors may include financial services, telecoms, and retail sectors.
 The cost of non-compliance can be sever – up tp 35% of the relevant payment.
 The majority of these penalties stem from a misunderstanding of the rules.
 Here at Accountant Online, we can look after your RCT before it leads to penalties.